helionmusic/rhinobot_heroku/README.md

 That's it.
 The bot should instantly fire up and should be logged in to your discord server within the next minute.
 If you've set it to auto join a voice channel it should automatically join it.

-**Updating youtube-dl**
+**Updating dependencies**

-This bot, like many other music bots rely on a component named youtube-dl.
-Sometimes sources like YouTube may break this and the bot may stop working.
-If you suddenly get errors when using the bot, updating the component may help.
+This bot relies on several components listed in the [requirements.txt](https://github.com/helionmusic/rhinobot_heroku/blob/master/requirements.txt) file to make it work.
+If the bot suddenly stops working for any reason, try updating the dependencies.

-We try our best to update the repo with the latest youtube-dl version for deployment, but you can easily do it yourself by editing the requirements.txt file.
+The easiest way to update them is to delete the Heroku app, create and deploy the bot again.
+Before you do, check the [requirements.txt file of discord.py](https://github.com/Rapptz/discord.py/blob/master/requirements.txt) and if they've updated the aiohttp and websockets requirements, copy and paste them into the Heroku MusicBot's requirements.txt file.

-Use the date of the latest release that is found at https://github.com/ytdl-org/youtube-dl/releases.
-For example, if the latest youtube-dl version is 2019.05.11, change the youtube-dl date in the requirements.txt file to 2019.05.11.
-Save the file and push it to Heroku using the instructions given earlier.
+You are more than welcome to submit a PR of the new requirements if we haven't updated them!

 # _____________________________________
 # Contributors